heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 Think of it as a public announcement.

 To send a broadcast datagram, the sender must know the broadcast address.
-The broadcast address is a special address that represents all hosts on the network.
+The broadcast address is a special address that represents all hosts on the network and/or all hosts of a specific subnet.

 The broadcast address is defined by the subnet mask.
 The subnet mask is a 32-bit number.
 It is represented as four numbers separated by a dot (e.g.